 The Counseling and Testing Center provides assistance to students with personal, vocational and educational concerns.
-Its objectives are to aid students to become more self-reliant, more effective in their personal and social relationships.
+Its objectives are to aid students to become more self-reliant and more effective in their personal and social relationships.

 Any college student may arrange to see a counselor about any matter of concern to him.
-There is individual and group counseling at the Counseling and Testing Center.
 While counselors do not necessarily give advice, they do provide information when appropriate.
 Frequently, the counselor can respond in such a way that the student gains more understanding of himself.